firezone/firezone/docs/docs/deploy/index.md

-Firezone can be self-hosted on a server running a supported [Linux distribution]({% link docs/deploy/supported-platforms.md %}) within a few minutes.
+Firezone can be self-hosted on a server running a supported [Linux distribution]({% link docs/deploy/supported-platforms.md %}) in a few minutes.
 This guide will walk you through the steps to get started.

 ## Step 1: Environment Setup